 Green (very low safety or security significance) is quantitatively less than or equal to 10-6 ΔCDF or 10-7 ΔLERF.
 Qualitatively, a Green significance indicates that licensee performance is acceptable and cornerstone objectives are fully met with nominal risk and deviation.

-04.03 Risk-Based: An approach to regulatory decisionmaking that is solely based on the quantitative results of a risk assessment.
+04.03 Risk-Based: An approach to regulatory decision-making that is solely based on the quantitative results of a risk assessment.

-04.04 Risk-Informed: An approach to regulatory decisionmaking that considers both quantitative and qualitative risk insights and other relevant information, as appropriate.
+04.04 Risk-Informed: An approach to regulatory decision-making that considers both quantitative and qualitative risk insights and other relevant information, as appropriate.

 04.05 SDP Timeliness: For potentially GTG inspection findings, the time it takes from identification (see IMC 0307, Appendix A, Section 03.03 for additional details) to the date a final significance determination is issued.
 The goal for SDP timeliness is to complete all final significance determinations within 255 days from the identification date.
 To effectively monitor the SDP timeliness goal, an associated metric is included in IMC 0307, Appendix A, “Reactor Oversight Process Self-Assessment Metrics and Data Trending.”
-This metric that certain inspection findings may take additional time due to their complexity and/or potential high degree of risk significance.
+This metric considers that certain inspection findings may take additional time due to their complexity and/or potential high degree of risk significance.
 Exhibit 3 to IMC 0609, Attachment 5, “Inspection Finding Review Board,” outlines the entire process from the identification of an issue to the final significance determination with an estimate of the time necessary to complete each step.

 04.06 Best Available Information: Information that is accessible, applicable, and ready for use at the time of the review to determine the safety significance of the inspection finding.
 It is important that the NRC make appropriate and timely decisions on inspection findings in order to ensure that findings are appropriately considered in the assessment process and to communicate the results of inspection findings to the public in a timely manner.
 To accomplish this, it is expected that both licensees and the NRC will use information that is most reflective of the circumstances associated with the inspection finding and is available at the time of the significance determination.
+Exhibit 1 of IMC 0308, Attachment 3, “Technical Basis for Significance Determination Process,” provides guidance to help determine whether information is best available relative to the current state of knowledge.

 04.07 Exposure time: The period of time the failed or degraded structure, system, or component (SSC) being assessed was unable to perform a probabilistic risk assessment (PRA) function.
 Any repair time in which the SSC was unable to perform a PRA function is included in the exposure time.
 The exposure time used for the SDP may be different than the reportability or Technical Specification inoperability times.
 Additional information about the determination of exposure time is included in the Risk Assessment Standardization Project (RASP) Handbook.